uit-no-old/elixir-excelerate/authorization-server.md

 ### Request flows for specific use cases

 This section describes how the authorization server are used in different scenarios.
 Some of these are already implemented while others are not.
-The login flows may need to change when integrating with other IDPs (such as AAI or Feide) as some IDPs, including Feide, require direct interaction with the end user's web browser.
+The login flows may need to change when integrating with other IDPs (such as Elixir AAI or Feide) as some IDPs, including Feide, require direct interaction with the end user's web browser.
 These changes are intended to be contained to the authorization server and the Clients, whereas the interactions between a Client and a Resource Server is intended to be stable throughout these changes.